 Built in 1891, the Fish Hatchery was a response to Vermont’s decreasing population of native fish.
 The State Legislature appropriated funding for the erection of a hatchery to repopulate Vermont’s lakes and streams.
 Roxbury was chosen for its abundant spring water, proximity to the Central Vermont Railroad line, and the donation of land by a local individual, the Hon.
 E. H. Spaulding. (from NPS Roxbury Fish Hatchery – link below)

 In 2011, Tropical Storm Irene severely damaged the Fish Hatchery property and it has been closed to the public since then, although it remains an active station.
 FEMA and State funds have been made available and groundbreaking occurred on Oct.
 24, 2018.
-The restoration/rebuilding program should be completed by the end of 2019.
+The restoration/rebuilding program is nearly complete.
+The hatchery plan was developed by HDR Engineering, Inc. of Springfield, Ill.

 National Parks Service: About the Roxbury Fish Hatchery.